2028 United States gubernatorial elections: Delaware

-Governor Matt Meyer was elected in 2024 with 56.7% of the vote.
+Governor Matt Meyer was elected in 2024 with 56.07% of the vote.
 He is eligible to run for re-election but has not yet stated if he will do so.

 Indiana

 Governor Mike Braun was elected in 2024 with 54.38% of the vote.
 He is eligible to run for re-election and has expressed interest in doing so.

 Missouri

 Governor Mike Kehoe was elected in 2024 with 59.14% of the vote.
 He is eligible to run for re-election but has not yet stated if he will do so.

 Montana

 Governor Greg Gianforte was re-elected in 2024 with 58.86% of the vote.
 He will be term-limited by the Constitution of Montana and cannot seek re-election to a third consecutive term.

+Attorney General Austin Knudsen, United States Representative Troy Downing, and Lieutenant Governor Kristen Juras are all seen as potential Republican candidates.
+Meanwhile 2024 gubernatorial nominee Ryan Busse, nominee for MT-01 in 2024 and 2022 Monica Tranel, and former chief legal counsel to Governor Steve Bullock Raph Graybill are all seen as potential Democratic candidates.

 New Hampshire

 Governor Kelly Ayotte can run for reelection to a second term in 2026.
 Because New Hampshire does not have gubernatorial term limits in its Constitution, she will be eligible to run for re-election for a third term, should she win a second term in 2026.